chuksjoe/website-content/post/express/express-validate-input/index.md

 })
 ```

-How do you server-side validate those results to make sure
+How do your server-side validate those results to make sure

 - name is a string of at least 3 characters?
 - email is a real email?